11 BEST Database Management Software (2025)

 Best for running mission-critical workloads for businesses

-DB2 is a tested database that is resilient and of hybrid nature.
+DB2 is a tested database that is resilient and of a hybrid nature.
 This enables businesses to run their systems, be it microservices or AI-based, with extreme availability, scalability, security, and intelligent automation.

 IBM DB2